-A farm’s productivity depends on nitrogen, whether it comes from organic or mineral sources.
+A farm's productivity depends on nitrogen, whether it comes from organic or mineral sources.
 But the nitrogen cycle is leaky by nature, and some nitrogen is always lost.
-Nitrate-based fertilizers and precision farming are the best weapons against nitrogen loss and lack of efficiency.
+Nitrate-based fertilisers and precision farming are the best weapons against nitrogen loss and lack of efficiency.

 Why it's important to control leaching

 Leaching occurs when mobile nitrate from the mineral nitrogen pool is washed out of the root zone by heavy rainfall.
 This is both inefficient and harmful to the environment.
 High concentrations of nitrates contribute to the eutrophication of watercourses, which can cause algae blooms to develop and deplete oxygen levels in the water.

 Large amounts of unused nitrogen in the soil, well-drained soil and heavy rainfall are the main causes of leaching.
 Reducing the amount of fertiliser alone won’t necessarily reduce residual nitrogen, but it could drastically diminish yield.
 The only solution is to ensure that nitrogen application is tailored to the needs of the crop.

 - Determine soil mineral nitrogen content by sampling.

 - Use split application to adjust nitrogen availability to meet crop needs.

 - Ensure balanced nutrition (P, K, S) to optimize nitrogen uptake.

 - Develop a deep and extensive root system to capture available nutrients.